bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

 ### Existing Methods
 There are plenty of existing methods ranging from traditional image processing techniques like histogram equalization, to more recently deep learning approaches.
 Here we are focusing on some of the recent deep learning approaches since they show greater capability and generalizability.

-<details markdown="1"><summary>Bilateral Grid Based</summary>
+<details markdown="1"><summary>Bilateral-Grid Based Method</summary>

 <a name="HDRNetTag"></a>

-[HDRNet](https://groups.csail.mit.edu/graphics/hdrnet/) originated from the technique (or data structure) named **Bilateral Grid**.
-Comparing to processing full resolution image, processing in bilateral space is faster and edge-aware.
-Bilateral grid is predicted using downsampled image (thus faster), and final output is [sliced](https://people.csail.mit.edu/sparis/publi/2007/siggraph/Chen_07_Bilateral_Grid.pdf) from the predicted grid using the full-res image to produce, without needing to feed the full-res image into the network.
-The benefit of this bilateral grid based approach is that it works fast and the runtime is less dependent on the input resolution.
+Bilateral grid comes from the paper [HDRNet](https://groups.csail.mit.edu/graphics/hdrnet/).
+It is a data structure that represents an image transformation.
+Comparing to processing full resolution image, processing in bilateral space is **faster** and **edge-aware**.
+A bilateral grid is predicted using downsampled image (thus faster), and final output is [sliced](https://people.csail.mit.edu/sparis/publi/2007/siggraph/Chen_07_Bilateral_Grid.pdf) from the predicted grid using the full-res image, without the need to feed the full-res image into neural network.
+Because of this, it consumes less memory space compared to other methods processing using full resolution image.

 </details>

-<details markdown="1"><summary>GAN Based</summary>
+<details markdown="1"><summary>GAN Based Method</summary>

 GAN-based approach like [Pix2Pix](https://phillipi.github.io/pix2pix/) are really powerful for image generation or style transfer, but it lacks the capability to generate a visually smooth image.
 The results often comes with artifacts and it is generally unacceptable for photography applications.
 In addition, the model size of generative model is often large and cannot achieve real-time.

 </details>

-<details markdown="1"><summary>3D LUT Based</summary>
+<details markdown="1"><summary>3D-LUT Based Method</summary>

 LUT-based approaches like [AdaInt](https://arxiv.org/pdf/2204.13983.pdf) and [3D LUT](https://arxiv.org/pdf/2009.14468.pdf) is a fast and visually smooth approach for image enhancement.
 It learns a 3D Look-up Tables (LUTs) for transfering the color in one space to the other.
 The learned Look-up Tables (LUTs) are a form of compact representation of color transfer just like bilateral grid.
 The downside of 3D LUT based methods is that they don't offer interpretable process of how model is modifying the photo, and the model size is relatively large compared to Neural Operators.

 </details>

-<details markdown="1"><summary>Sequential Retouching</summary>
+<details markdown="1"><summary>Sequential Retouching Method</summary>

 [Neural Operator](https://arxiv.org/pdf/2207.08080.pdf) is a novel approach for image enhancement process.
 Specifically, it learns how human photographers process images by sequentially applying operators on an image.
 It's sequential processing makes the model more interpretable.
 However, the original paper's approach will suffer from the runtime performance if the input image is too large.